97% of the 10 billion animals tortured and killed each year are farm animals

 Turkeys are loaded onto a conveyor belt.
 Some fall onto the ground instead of landing on the belt.
 Because workers are in such a rush, they rarely pick up those that have fallen.
 As a result, some birds die after being crushed by machinery operated near the unloading area.
 Others succumb to starvation and exposure.

 Inside the slaughterhouse, the turkeys are hung by their feet from metal shackles on a conveyor belt.
 Their heads are dunked in the stunning tank, an electrical bath of water.
 Because too much electricity would damage the turkey's carcass, therein diminishing its sale value, the electrical current is often set lower than that necessary to render the birds unconscious.
 Thus many birds emerge from the tank still alert.
 The turkeys' throats are then cut.
 The blade misses some birds, who move on to the next assembly line station, the scalding tank, a cistern of boiling hot water.
 Those birds, nicknamed "redskins," are boiled alive.

 The time will come when men such as I will look upon the murder of animals as now they look upon the murder of men.

 CATTLE RAISED FOR BEEF

 Range cattle are frightened and confused when humans come to round them up and pack them onto trucks; injuries often result.
-During transport, they are frightened, exposed to severe weather conditions, and deprived of food, water, and veterinary care.
+During transport, they are frightened, exposed to severe weather conditions, and deprived of d, water, and veterinary care.
 The cows are taken to auction where they are sold to the highest bidder, then returned to the range, taken directly to slaughter, or brought to a feedlot.